lmchih/autoscaling-webapp-right-way/README.md

 Kubernetes has a kind of resource called  Horizontal Pod AutoScaler.
 It automatically scales the pods in replication controller, deployment, and replicaset based on observed **CPU/Memory utilization** (or with custom metrics support, on some other application-supported metrics)

-#### Monitoring
+#### k8s cluster monitoring

-Regarding to application level's monitoring. the most commonly used service is [**Prometheus**](https://prometheus.io/).
-The powerful time series database constantly scrapes the metrics from different exporters offered by other third-party services.
-With fancy browser based UI, we can easily define our Service-Level Indicator(SLI)s, monitor our web application from different perspective of views. `node-exporter` might be a good start, it provides lots of imformation about the CPU, memory, and I/O disk usages, which are useful for the auto-scaler to do the jobs.
+Regarding to application level's monitoring, the most commonly used service is [**Prometheus**](https://prometheus.io/).
+This powerful time series database constantly scrapes metrics from different exporters offered by other third-party services.
+With fancy browser based UI, we can easily define our Service-Level Indicator(SLI)s, monitor our web application from different perspective of views. `node-exporter` might be a good start, it provides lots of information of the CPU, memory, and I/O disk usages of those physical machines, which are useful for the auto-scaler to do their jobs.

 ### Pods (microservices)

 Kubernetes Pods are the basic unit.
 You can think of it as a baby computer(server) with couples of applications(containers) running inside it, which means a pod can run multiple containers.
 They represent the individual microservices to serve the clients.
-Use pods we could easily scale out a single container to multiple replicas to easily serve increasing requests.
+Use pods we could easily scale out a service to multiple replicas and easily serve increasing requests.

 #### Rolling Upate/Rollback